openid/fapi/FAPI_2_0_Security_Profile.md

  1. if using MTLS client authentication or MTLS sender-constrained access tokens, shall support the `mtls_endpoint_aliases` metadata defined in [@!RFC8705]
  1. if using DPoP, shall support the server provided nonce mechanism (as defined in section 8 of [@!I-D.ietf-oauth-dpop]).
+ 1. shall only use authorization server metadata (such as the authorization endpoint) retrieved from the metadata document as specified in [@!OIDD] and [@!RFC8414]

  **NOTE**: